213withani/tools/IDE.md

 # Copy lines containing “xyz”
 * ctrl + find,
 * click find all.
-* click left arrow to put your cursor on the first line to copy
+* click left arrow to unselect (to copy the whole line otherwise it will all lines but just the characters you have selected)
 * ctrl + c to copy all the lines found
 * ctrl + c to paste (paste on a new file to show you all the lines it selected and copied)